fkie/iop_core/README.md

 # Installation of the ROS/IOP Bridge

 ## Install dependencies for JAUS Toolset
 ROS/IOP Bridge uses JAUS Toolset (JTS) to generate basic C++ code from JSIDL definitions of JAUS.
 You find the JAUS Toolset desciption [here](http://jaustoolset.org/).
-Currently a fort of JTS is used.
+Currently only a part of sources of JTS is used.
-JTS will be downloaded from github.com and build while you build the ROS/IOP Bridge sources.
+This part will build while you build the ROS/IOP Bridge sources.
 For successful build JTS needs follow external software:

 Install OpenJKD: